Hexumicx/SC1015/README.md

 ## Contents
-- Datasets: The data sets that have been used in the project
+- Dataset: The data sets that have been used in the project
 - MiniProj: Code for Mini Project

 ## Members